mjpost/sacrebleu/README.md

 The defaults are set the way that BLEU should be computed, and furthermore, the script outputs a short version string that allows others to know exactly what you do.
 As an added bonus, it automatically downloads and manages test sets for you, so that you can simply tell it to score against 'wmt14', without having to hunt down a path on your local file system.
 It is all designed to take BLEU a little more seriously.
-After all, even with all its problems, BLEU is default and---admit it---well-loved metric of an entire research community.
+After all, even with all its problems, BLEU is default and---admit it---well-loved metric of our entire research community.
 Sacre BLEU.

 # License